lkesteloot/unsong/unsong.md

 Dylan and Clark both reached for their guns, but before either one could draw it from the holster Maduegbuna had somehow gotten behind Erica and established a chokehold around her neck.
 He grinned disconcertingly at everyone.

-“Let…go…” gasped Erica.
-“Friend…want…talk.”
+“Let... go...” gasped Erica.
+“Friend... want... talk.”

 Dylan nodded at Maduegbuna, and he let her go.

 “Speak,” said Dylan.

 “My name’s Erica Lowry.
-I have a sort of…mystical link to two of my friends who are really good at kabbalah.
+I have a sort of... mystical link to two of my friends who are really good at kabbalah.
 Somehow they’ve come up with some new Names.
 I don’t know how.
 One of them gives me the power to turn invisible.
 I can give it to you if you want.
 And any others that I learn.
 I want to join BOOJUM.
 I hate UNSONG and I think they got my friends.
 You guys seem to be the only people doing anything about it instead of just talking.”

 Dylan frowned.
 “You have any experience with this kind of thing?
 Any special skills?”